-Keith serves as Vice President and consultant for Capital Funding Services (CFS), a ministry of Lutheran Church Extension Fund (LCEF).
+Keith serves as Vice President, Ministry Support, of Lutheran Church Extension Fund (LCEF).

 Keith’s foundation was formed by a credo of “faith, family, and farm (vocation)” that serves as the catalyst for his desire to come alongside ministries in order to encourage, enable, and challenge the people of God to experience the “immeasurably more” that God would work through them and in their own spiritual journey under the cross.

-His experience with LCEF and CFS have been connected to planting a daughter congregation, establishing Open Arms Daycare, expanding campuses, and beginning a multiple-site ministry.
+His experience with LCEF has been connected to planting a daughter congregation, establishing Open Arms Daycare, expanding campuses, and beginning a multiple-site ministry.

 “[The steps of Christian discipline] aren’t steps that guarantee spiritual growth.
 Instead, they are doors of growth which lead us into the presence of the Lord.”—John Kieschnick, “The Best is Yet To Come: 7 Doors of Spiritual Growth” (Baxter Press).